Yongquan Temple (Fuzhou): Mahavira Hall

 The Mahavira Hall was first built in 908 and rebuilt in the Song dynasty (960–1279).
 It was burned down in the Ming dynasty (1368–1644) and restored in 1882 during the Guangxu period (1875–1908) of the Qing dynasty (1644–1911).
 States of Three Life Buddha are enshrined in the middle of the hall with statues of Eighteen Arhats stand on both sides.
 At the back of the hall enshrining the Three Sages of the West (西方三圣), namely Guanyin, Amitabha and Mahasthamaprapta.

 Pottery Pagodas of Thousand Buddha

 A pair of Pottery Pagoda of Thousand Buddha are placed in the temple.
 They were made in 1082 in the Song dynasty (960–1279).
-The 6.83 m pagodas was octagonal with nine stories.
+The 6.83 m pagodas were octagonal with nine stories.
 It is composed of a pagoda base and a dense-eave body.
 The base were engraved patterns of various flying phoenixes, lotuses, Hercules, monsters, etc. Over 1,078 exquisite niches with small statues of Buddha are carved on the body of the pagoda.